nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 std::function<rxcpp::subscription(rxcpp::observable<InputT>, rxcpp::subscriber<OutputT>)>
 ```

-This means that a MRC subscribe function accepts an `rxcpp::observable` of type `InputT` and `rxcpp::subscriber` of type `OutputT` and returns a subscription.
+This means that an MRC subscribe function accepts an `rxcpp::observable` of type `InputT` and `rxcpp::subscriber` of type `OutputT` and returns a subscription.
 In our case, both `InputT` and `OutputT` are `std::shared_ptr<MultiMessage>`.

-All Morpheus C++ stages receive an instance of a MRC Segment Builder and a name (Typically this is the Python class' `unique_name` property) when constructed from Python.
-Note that C++ segments don't receive an instance of the Morpheus config.
+All Morpheus C++ stages receive an instance of an MRC Segment Builder and a name (Typically this is the Python class' `unique_name` property) when constructed from Python.
+Note that C++ stages don't receive an instance of the Morpheus config.
 Therefore, if there are any attributes in the config needed by the C++ class, it is the responsibility of the Python class to extract them and pass them in as parameters to the C++ class.

 We will also define an interface proxy object to keep the class definition separated from the Python interface.
 This isn't strictly required, but it is a convention used internally by Morpheus.
 Our proxy object will define a static method named `init` which is responsible for constructing a `PassThruStage` instance and returning it wrapped in a `shared_ptr`.
 There are many common Python types that pybind11 [automatically converts](https://pybind11.readthedocs.io/en/latest/advanced/cast/overview.html#conversion-table) to their associated C++ types.
 The MRC `Builder` is a C++ object with Python bindings.
 The proxy interface object is used to help insulate Python bindings from internal implementation details.